-You are always running late, by the time you can start your testing the development team is already pushing out builds with tons of functionality, and so there is never time to write all the test cases you want, or to review those you already have in your repository.
+You are always running late.
+By the time you can start your testing the development team is already pushing out builds with tons of functionality, and so there is never time to write all the test cases you want, or to review those you already have in your repository.

 The role of Test Cases in testing

-A test case specifies the work procedure, expected results and the conditions a tester needs to verify.
+A test case specifies the work procedure, expected results and the conditions that a tester needs to verify.
 It is the basic documentation needed to determine if an application, or one of its features is working as originally planned and desired.

-Determining whether a product or it’s features are ready for release will usually require a number test cases to be written and executed.
+Determining whether a product or it’s features are ready for release will usually require a number of test cases to be written and executed.

 Which brings up an assortment of question (here are the most common):